-- ♦ The local school official in charge of discipline should talk to all students, teachers, school personnel and other witnesses to the incident. - ♦ The local school official in charge of discipline must make every reasonable effort to notify the parent/guardian of a student who has been injured as a result of an act of misconduct. - The investigation may necessitate a search of the student, his/her locker, desk or personal belongings.
-A search should be conducted only if necessary and any search that is conducted shall be performed in compliance with Board Policy 02-0227-PO1, Procedures for Search, Seizure and the Use of Metal Detectors at School Facilities.
+- ♦ The local school official in charge of discipline should talk to all students, teachers, school personnel and other witnesses to the incident. - ♦ The local school official in charge of discipline must make every reasonable effort to notify the parent/guardian of a student who has been injured as a result of an act of misconduct. - ♦ The investigation may necessitate a search of the student, his/her locker, desk or personal belongings.
+A search should be conducted only if necessary and any search that is conducted shall be performed in compliance with the Board's Search and Seizure Policy Board Policy 02-0227-PO1, Procedures for Search, Seizure and the Use of Metal Detectors at School Facilities (http://policy.cps.k12.il.us/documents/409.3.pdf).